France–Russia relations: 18th century

 Franco-Russian diplomatic ties began in 1702, when France Jean Casimir Baluze as ambassador and the Tsar sent Peter Postnikov to Paris.
 France was the dominant nation in Western Europe and Russia in Eastern Europe, so their interests seldom overlapped.
 When involved in the same war, their troops rarely fought together as allies or directly against each other as enemies on the same battlefields.
 There was some tension when the Russians took an interest in Malta, in the center of French control of the Mediterranean, and Paris made sure the influence was limited.
 Increasingly as each power expanded each played a growing role in the European balance of power.
 France was generally allied with Sweden, Poland–Lithuania, and the Ottoman Empire, in explicit opposition to the Austrian Habsburgs but implicitly also against Russia.
 There was no direct war between the two.
-However they fought on opposite sides in the 1733–1738 War of the Polish Succession and in the 1740-1748 War of the Austrian Succession; they were allies against Prussia during the Seven Years' War of 1756 to 1763.
+However they fought on opposite sides in the 1733–1738 War of the Polish Succession and in the 1740–1748 War of the Austrian Succession; they were allies against Prussia and Great Britain during the Seven Years' War of 1756 to 1763.

 There was little economic trade but more in the way of intellectual exchange, starting with the visit of Peter the Great to Paris in 1717.
 He and Empresses Elizabeth and Catherine all sponsored French intellectuals to visit and teach in Russia.
 Thus French artists dominated the Russian Academy of Fine Arts after 1758.
 In the mid 18th century Voltaire gave French Enlightenment intellectuals a positive image, portraying Russia as an opportunity society, in which an all-powerful leaders such as Peter the Great could create a rational and enlightened society by decree.
-On the other hand, equally influential French enlightenment writers especially Denis Diderot portrayed Russia in dark colours, emphasising the lack of an Enlightenment tradition or a middle class, and a propensity toward harsh dictatorship.
+On the other hand, equally influential French Enlightenment writers, especially Denis Diderot, portrayed Russia in dark colours, emphasising the lack of an Enlightenment tradition or a middle class, and a propensity toward harsh dictatorship.